villano-lab/galactic-spin-W1/paper/paper.md

 ### Materials

 * Interactive Measured Data Plotting:
-    * Plot radial velocity measurements of multiple galaxies in a single plot to compare shapes of the curves
+    * Plot radial velocity measurements (rotation curves) of multiple galaxies in a single plot to compare shapes of the curves
 * Interactive Rotation Curve Plotting:
-    * Choose a galaxy to plot
-    * Build your own rotation curve using the galaxy's components
+    * Choose a galaxy to plot and build your own rotation curve using the galaxy's components
-    * Calculate black hole component
-    * Calculate dark matter component
+    * Calculate black hole and dark matter components
     * See how dark matter component affects the total curve
 * SPARC data import:
     * Plot rotation curves using the SPARC database of rotational velocities